ceymard/kronk/README.md

 ## FileArray

 When kronk is run, all the files of the `src` directory are added to a file array.
-This array is passed to all the templates so that a file may access other files metadata.
+This array is passed to all the templates as the `$file` variable so that a file may access other files and play with them.

 ### Methods